Hela5/DrivingHistory/README.md

 Hello!

 I wrote this program in Java, the language I am most comfortable with, using the IntelliJ IDE.
+It's overall design is based mostly off of MVC pattern with lightweight structure and abstractions.
+I chose to focus on the business logic for storing and processing the data.

-In DrivingHistory, I have created a Utility class to parse through an input file, store and manipulate data.
+In this DrivingHistory project, I have created a Helper class to parse through an input file, store and manipulate data.
 Ultimately sending it back out in a new file and different format.
+I chose 'Helper' because I assume it would ultimately be consumed by a larger fuctionality, satisfying an equally larger set of requirements.
 As for naming, I tried to keep field names and method names as verbose and clearly stated as possible.
 Comments make life easier and I added them liberally throughout code.